MaikelTalts/Filebrowser/readme.md

 ## Installation guide

 To get file manager to work, you need to run following installation steps.
+If you already have Xampp, composer, git and laravel on your PC then head straight to **4.0**

 ### 1.0 [Xampp](https://www.apachefriends.org/index.html)
 You need MySQL-database to use file manager, you can get one from [here](https://www.apachefriends.org/index.html).
 Run the default installation.

 ### 2.0 [Composer](https://getcomposer.org/download/)
-Install composer using following commands in your terminal.

 **2.1 Local installation**
-Move to the location where you want to install composer, and run following commands one line at a time.
+In your terminal move into the location where you want to install composer, and run following commands one line at a time.
 ```
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
 php -r "if (hash_file('SHA384', 'composer-setup.php') === '544e09ee996cdf60ece3804abc52599c22b1f40f4323403c44d44fdfdd586475ca9813a858088ffbc1f233e9b180f061') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"
 php composer-setup.php
 php -r "unlink('composer-setup.php');"
 ```
+Run command: ```php composer.phar```to see if your installation was successful.

 **2.2 Global installation [Recommended]**
 Run the same commands as in Local installation and after that run following command
 ```